-Fans cheer during the final Battle of the Bay game between the A’s and the Giants at the Oakland Coliseum on August 18, 2024.
+Fans cheer during the final Battle of the Bay game between the A’s and the Giants at the Oakland Coliseum on Aug.
+18, 2024.
 (Gina Castro/KQED)

-Baseball fans from both sides of the Bay took to the Oakland Coliseum Sunday, hot dogs and beer in hand, to mark the end of an era for Bay Area baseball.
+Baseball fans from both sides of the Bay took to the Oakland Coliseum on Sunday, hot dogs and beer in hand, to mark the end of an era for Bay Area baseball.

-The game was the final meeting of the San Francisco Giants and the Oakland A’s, a matchup known for decades as the “Battle of the Bay” or the “Bay Bridge Series”, before the A’s head to their temporary new home in West Sacramento next season.
+The game was the final meeting of the San Francisco Giants and the Oakland A’s, a matchup known for decades as the “Battle of the Bay” or the “Bay Bridge Series,” before the A’s head to their temporary new home in West Sacramento next season.

 The mood was festive and friendly, with dancing, tailgating and a tinge of wistfulness from A’s fans.
 Some tailgating parties had mixed-family allegiances to both teams.
 Samantha Quiñones, Angelina Castro and Myra Martinez drove up from San José with several family members, both A’s and Giant’s fans, to grill and watch the game.